William Oughtred: The Circles of Proportion and the Horizontal Instrument (1632)

 Arundel House, (above), looking south; (below), looking north.
 By Adam Bierling with Wenceslas Hollar, 1646.

-This work was used by Oughtred in manuscript before it was edited for publication by his pupil, William Forster.
+This work was based in many Oughtred notes before it was translated, compiled and edited for publication by his pupil, William Forster.
 Here Oughtred introduced the abbreviations for trigonometric functions.
-It contains his description and instructions for the use of his important invention, the slide rule, a mechanical means of finding logarithmic results.
+It contains his description and instructions for the use of his Horizontal Instrument and his Circles of Proportion, a slide rule disc with two cursors, that he invented with the assistance of Elias Allen (master instrument maker), being the second in inventing a slide rule, after the separate invention of Richard Delamain of two rings each with a logarithmic scale and no cursor.

-Two of Oughtred's students, William Forster and Richard Delamaine the elder, are concerned with the story of this book.
+Oughtred with his student, William Forster, and Richard Delamain the elder, are concerned with the story of this book.
 As instructor to the Earl of Arundel's son, Oughtred had the use of a room in Arundel House, the Earl's residence in the Strand, in London.
-He gave free instruction there to Richard Delamaine, whom he found to be too dependent on mathematical instruments to get a proper grasp of the theory behind them.
-Another student of his, Forster, who came to him as a beginner during the 1620s, was therefore taught without reference to instruments so that he should have a true grounding.
-However, during the long vacation of 1630 Forster (who taught mathematics from a house in St Clement Danes churchyard, on the Westminster side of Temple Bar, in the same locality as Elias Allen's shop), while staying with Oughtred at Albury, asked him about Gunter's Ruler, and was shown two instruments used by his master, including Oughtred's circular slide rule.
+It is not clear how much instruction he gave there to Richard Delamain (who had already learned mathematics from Edmund Gunter lectures and chats at his rooms in Gresham College), and whom he found to be too dependent on mathematical instruments (like Gunter) to get a proper grasp of the theory behind them.
+On the other hand, his student William Forster, who came to him as a beginner during the 1620s, was fully taught without reference to instruments so that he should have a true grounding.
+However, during the long vacation of 1630 Forster (who taught mathematics from a house in St Clement Danes churchyard, on the Westminster side of Temple Bar, in the same locality as Elias Allen's shop), while staying with Oughtred at Albury, asked him about Gunter's Ruler, and was shown two hand prototypes done by his master, including Oughtred's circular slide rule prototype (for him, by then, only a toy).